 Christian is a PhD Candidate studying the affects of maternal obesity on the development of the maternal-fetal interface.
 Christian graduated from the Honours Life Sciences Co-op Program at McMaster in 2017, completing his final work placement and undergraduate thesis in the Sloboda lab, investigating the effects of maternal obesity on placental inflammation.
 In his Doctoral work, Christian will investigate the impacts of maternal obesity and inflammation on early placental development, aiming to discover how early changes to placentation prime offspring later life disease risk.

 Patrycja is a PhD student studying the impact of paternal obesity on placental development.
 Patrycja graduated from McMaster University in 2017 with a Bachelor of Science in Molecular Biology & Genetics (Hons, co-op stream) and a minor in Biochemistry.
 As a senior thesis project student in the Sloboda lab, Patrycja examined the impacts of maternal undernutrition on offspring ovarian development.
 For her doctoral work, Patrycja is investigating the pathways that regulate placental development in the context of paternal obesity.

 Jessica graduated with an MSc from the Sloboda Lab at McMaster University in October 2016.
 For her Master’s, Jessica investigated the consequence of poor maternal nutrition during pregnancy on gut and placental function.
-Jessica is working now as a Research Technician between the Sloboda and Bowdish labs, assisting in day-to-day operations and completion of experiments.
+She now works as a Research Technician between the Sloboda and Bowdish labs, contributing to projects within and between both labs.